kitihounel/angular-router-sample/notes.md

 - `-m | --module` indicates the declaring module, generally `app`.
 - `--routing` creates a routing module, i.e. add a `dummy-routing.module.ts` file.

-The command above will genrate a folder named `dummy` within we `src/app` folder with two files: `dummy.module.ts` and `dummy-routing.module.ts`.
+The command above will genrate a folder named `dummy` within the `src/app` folder with two files: `dummy.module.ts` and `dummy-routing.module.ts`.

 Note that if you have an `app-routing.mdule.ts` file where you declared some routes, you must include